apache/tvm/docs/langref/relay_expr.rst

 description of ADT pattern-matching.)

-A match expression is defined using the queried value (an expression) and a list of clauses, each of which consists of a pattern and an expression.
+A match expression is defined using the input value (an expression) and a list of clauses, each of which consists of a pattern and an expression.
 When executed, the *first* clause whose pattern matches the structure of the queried value is executed; the clause expression is evaluated and returned.

-For example, suppose we have an ADT for Peano natural numbers:
+For example, suppose we have an ADT for natural numbers:

 .. code-block:: python